romkatv/zsh-bench/README.md

 It has **18** segments.
 The full config enables **64**!

-Notice that **powerlevel10k-full** also increases *input lag* by 7% (that's 1.4ms) compared to the smaller config.
+**powerlevel10k-full** increases *input lag* by 1.2ms compared to the smaller config.
 Powerlevel10k can dynamically update prompt depending on the current command you are typing.
 Here's an example from powerlevel10k docs where the current kubernetes context and gcloud credentials are shown only when they are relevant to the current command.

 <details>
   <summary>Powerlevel10k Show On Command</summary>